The Hidden Impact of Humidity on Commercial Refrigeration Systems

 The Solution: Regularly monitor and adjust humidity levels inside the refrigeration unit.
 Using humidity-controlled drawers or compartments can also help maintain product quality.

-Humidity's Silver Lining: Not All Bad News
+The Bright Side of Humidity: Not All Bad News

 -